Disaster and Emergency Management BSc (Hons) with foundation year

 International experience opportunities

-International fieldwork is a key component in the second and final years of the course.
-These locations are regularly reviewed (Students have had the opportunity to visit various locations around Turkey)2.
+International fieldwork is a key component in the second and final years of the course and these locations are regularly reviewed.
+Previous students have had the opportunity to visit various locations around Turkey.
+Both field trips are mandatory, but at no extra cost to you.

-Additionally, many of our students choose to take a placement in industry in between their second and final years.
-In recent years, students have undertaken placements in Thailand, Sri Lanka, Uganda, Malta and numerous locations around the UK to name but a few2.
+Additionally, you may choose to take a placement in industry between your second and final years2.
+In recent years, previous students have undertaken placements in Thailand, Sri Lanka, Uganda, Malta and numerous locations around the UK.

 Entry requirements